mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 If you read the above and thought, "Kimchi is just software.
 Why did Michael have to build a whole new server to install a different VM manager?"
 It's because I failed to anticipate the importance of remote administration.

-My VM server is just a headless server that sits in the corner of my office.
-And that's fine 99% of the time when I can SSH in or use the web interface.
+My VM server is just a PC that sits in the corner of my office with no monitor or keyboard attached.
+That's fine 99% of the time when I can SSH in or use the web interface.
 But for the 1% of the time when the server fails to boot or I want to install a new host OS, it's a huge pain.
-I have to drag the server over to my desk, disconnect my desktop keyboard and monitor, fix whatever needs fixing, and rearrange my office to its original configuration.
+I have to drag the server over to my desk, disconnect my desktop keyboard and monitor, fix whatever needs fixing, then restore everything in my office to its original configuration.

 For my next build, I wanted a virtual console with physical-level access to the machine as soon as it powered on.
 I was thinking something like Dell's iDRAC or HP's iLO.